unionai-oss/unionml/docs/source/flyte_demo.md

 1. Executing our `unionml` app as python module by calling the `model.train` and `model.predict` methods.
-2. Starting a FastAPI server and invoking the `/train` and `/predict` endpoints using the `requests` library.
+2. Starting a FastAPI server and invoking `/predict` endpoint using the `requests` library.

 ```{note}